 Talking about hazards, protective methods, and safety policies with your construction workers could bring fall-related injuries to zero!

-There’s no denying the fact that every year fall-related injuries are on the rise and are a constant topic on construction sites throughout the world.
+There’s no denying the fact that every year fall-related injuries are on the rise and a constant topic on construction sites throughout the world.
 To date, falls are the number one cause of death among construction workers, according to OSHA’s Top 10 list of safety violations.
 But these injuries and fatalities are preventable.

-Companies, including yours, can conduct a Safety Stand-Down by having a toolbox talk or by organizing a safety activity, such as, safety equipment inspections, developing rescue plans, or discussing job-specific hazards.
+Companies can conduct a Safety Stand-Down by having a toolbox talk or by organizing a safety activity, such as, safety equipment inspections, developing rescue plans, or discussing job-specific hazards.

 The Safety Stand-Down event is completely voluntary; however, all employers are encouraged to talk with employees about goals and safety expectations to improve the fall prevention programs they currently use.